Walburga Habsburg Douglas: Political career

 In 1973 she co-founded Paneuropa-Jugend Deutschland, and was its chairperson in Bavaria, and vice chairperson on the national level.
 In 1977 she founded Brüsewitz-Zentrum (Christlich-Paneuropäisches Studienwerk).
 From 1980 to 1988 she was assistant international Secretary General of the international Paneuropean Union, 1988 to 2004 she was its secretary general and she is its executive vice chairperson since 2004.

-She was one of the organisers of the Paneuropa-Picknick at the Iron Curtain on the 19 August 1989, on the border between Hungary and Austria.
+She was one of the organisers of the Paneuropa-Picknick at the Iron Curtain on 19 August 1989, on the border between Hungary and Austria.
 At this occasion, the fence was opened for the first time, letting more than 660 Germans from the GDR escape from the east.
 This was the largest number of escapees since the Berlin Wall was built and is seen by many as one of the main symbols of the fall of Eastern European Communism.

 Since 2003 she is the chairperson of the local branch of the Swedish Moderate Party in Flen and on the board of the regional organisation of the party in Södermanland.
 She is a member of the board of the Jarl Hjalmarson Foundation since 2005, a foundation closely linked to the Moderate Party.

 In 1999 and 2004 she ran for the European Parliament for the Moderate Party, in 2002 and 2006 she ran for the national parliament (Riksdag).
 She was elected 17 September 2006 to the Swedish Parliament, in an election which showed the greatest support for the Moderate Party since 1928.
 Vice-president of the OSCE Parliamentary Assembly and Head of the Swedish Parliamentary delegation to the OSCE since 2011.
 She had to give up her seat in the Riksdag in 2014 due to the heavy losses of her party, after eight years as a member of parliament.

 She is a board member of the Institute for Information on the Crimes of Communism.

 On 17 September 2023, Douglas visited Armenia to dedicate the opening of the PanEuropa Armenia branch in Yerevan.

 Personal life

 On 5 December 1992 in Budapest, Hungary, Walburga married a Swedish nobleman, Count Carl Axel Archibald Douglas (born 27 November 1949 in Stockholm), son of Count Archibald Douglas and Baroness Margareta Lagerfelt.
 Her husband's family is a noble family in Sweden, descended from the Scot Robert Douglas, Count of Skenninge, member of the Scottish Clan Douglas and founder of its Swedish branch.
-The family's comital title, conferred by Queen Christina of Sweden in 1654, is legally recognized in the country..
-Her husband is a first cousin of Princess Elisabeth, Duchess in Bavaria, the wife of Prince Max, Duke in Bavaria, and her siblings Rosita Spencer-Churchill, Duchess of Marlborough, and Count Gustaf Douglas, and a first cousin once removed of Sophie, Hereditary Princess of Liechtenstein, née Duchess in Bavaria.
+The family's comital title, conferred by Queen Christina of Sweden in 1654, is legally recognized in the country.
+Her husband is a first cousin of Count Gustaf Douglas and his sisters Rosita Spencer-Churchill, Duchess of Marlborough, and Princess Elisabeth, Duchess in Bavaria, the wife of Prince Max, Duke in Bavaria.
+The later is the mother of Sophie, Hereditary Princess of Liechtenstein, née Duchess in Bavaria.
+All those were also second cousins to Richard, 6th Prince of Sayn-Wittgenstein-Berleburg, the late husband of Princess Benedikte of Denmark.

 They have a son, Count Mauritz Otto Wenzel Douglas (born 30 March 1994 in Stockholm).
 They live at Ekensholm Castle in Sweden.